-In this paper, we analyze and design an adaptive trajectory compression and recovery method algorithm for noisy GPS trajectory which based on compressed sensing.
+In this paper, we analyze and design an adaptive trajectory compression and recovery method algorithm for noisy GPS trajectory which is based on compressed sensing.
 Moreover, the algorithm utilizes the noise reduction model to filter out the high noise in the GPS trajectory to enhance the system performance.
-Extensive simulations show that the SGTCR-CS algorithm proposed in this paper get a good noise filtering and can not only achieve a fairly high compression rate but also acquire a high recovery accuracy.
+Extensive simulations show that the SGTCR-CS algorithm proposed in this paper get achieves a good noise filtering and can not only achieve a fairly high compression rate but also acquire a high recovery accuracy.

 Acknowledgements: This work was supported by the Fundamental Research Funds for the Central Universities, China (with grant of 2015XKMS085).